Summary of Evidence

 XI.
 Epilogue

-- Judge Marc L. Griffin — Judge Marc L. Griffin’s journey through law and public service remained a defining chapter of his life.
-Having pursued his education in both college and law school, he built a successful legal career, establishing his practice in Greenwood, Indiana — just a short distance from the courtroom where he had been a judge.
-Along the way, his perspectives evolved, leading him to change his political affiliation and align with the Democratic Party.
-Beyond the courtroom, Judge Griffin nurtured a lifelong passion for genealogy, dedicating countless hours to researching his ancestry.
-Through his meticulous research, he discovered that many of his direct ancestors had once served as Justices of the Peace in southern Indiana during the early 19th century — an enduring testament to a family tradition of civic duty and justice.
+- Judge Marc L. Griffin — His path through law and public service shaped the rest of his life.
+After college and law school, he built a successful legal career and opened his practice in Greenwood, Indiana — just down the road from the courtroom where he had once served.
+Over time, his views shifted and he became a Democrat.
+Outside the law, he developed a lifelong passion for genealogy.
+His research turned up many direct ancestors who had served as Justices of the Peace in southern Indiana in the early 1800s — a long family tradition of civic duty.

 - Governor Otis Bowen — Governor Otis Bowen was re-elected for a second term in 1976, making him the first Governor to serve for eight consecutive years in Indiana since 1851.
 His campaign slogan, featured in huge letters on billboards, was “Otis Bowen.
 He Hears You.”
 In 1985, he was appointed by President Reagan as Secretary of Health and Human Services.